jirikavi/AngularJS-Toaster/README.md

 **AngularJS Toaster** is a AngularJS port of the **toastr** non-blocking notification jQuery library.
 Requires AngularJS v1.2, and animations use CSS3 transformations.
 (I would suggest to use /1.2.8/angular-animate.js, there is a weird blinking in newer versions.)

-### Current Version 0.4.4
+### Current Version 0.4.5

 ## Demo
-- Simple demo is at http://plnkr.co/edit/lzYaZt
+- Simple demo is at http://plnkr.co/edit/lzYaZt (latest version)
 - Older version with Angular 1.2.0 is placed at http://plnkr.co/edit/mejR4h
-- Old version with Angular 1.2.0-rc.2 is placed at http://plnkr.co/edit/iaC2NY
+- Older version with Angular 1.2.0-rc.2 is placed at http://plnkr.co/edit/iaC2NY
-- Old version with Angular 1.1.5 is placed at http://plnkr.co/mVR4P4
+- Older version with Angular 1.1.5 is placed at http://plnkr.co/mVR4P4

 ## Getting started